Property licences are compulsory for landlords and property managing agents

-Landlords that have held a current licence with us for at least two years and have not been subject to any enforcement action, including convictions, cautions or civil penalties, will be given a 50% discount on Part B.
+Landlords that have held a licence with us in the previous scheme that are deemed as a fit and proper person, that has not been subject to any enforcement action, including convictions, cautions or civil penalties, will be given a 50% discount on Part B.

 1 year application and renewal